bestwebsoft/contact-form-wordpress-plugin/readme.txt

 = How to add the contact form not in English? =

 1. Add a language in the block "Language settings for the field names in the form" on the plugin settings page.
-2. Mark the check box (if it's not marked yet) in the block  "Change the names of the contact form fields and error messages", choose the necessary tab and fill in the fields.
+2. Mark the check box (if it's not marked yet) in the block  "Change the names of the contact form fields and error messages", choose the necessary tab,click the twistie to expand the list of the fields and fill in the fields.
 Choose the necessary tab in the block "Action after email is sent" as well and fill in the field.
 Save the changes.
 3. You will see the shortcode under the tab with the necessary language.
 Please paste that shortcode to the page or post.

+= I'm not receiving messages from Contact Form OR The plugin does not send an email - "Sorry, email message could not be delivered." =

+Please follow the instructions below:
+1. Please check the plugin settings '/wp-admin/admin.php?page=contact_form.php' => 'What to use?' => change the lines from wp-mail to mail and vice versa.
+2. Email messages can be marked as spam on the server.
+Please choose another email instead of the admin's one ('Use this email:' block) - for example, gmail or similar.
+If the message is sent, it means that email filtering is set on your server.
+Please contact your hosting provider.
+3. Perhaps email sending is not set.
+You should install an extra plugin called WP-mail-SMTP and configure it.
+Afterwards you should send a test email from this plugin and you will see if the plugin logs have errors.
+Note: If the Contact Form sends letters, but you don't receive them, you can install our plugin Contact Form to DB in order not to lose the sent letters for the time the problem is being solved.

+= I have some problems with the plugin's work.
+What Information should I provide to receive proper support? =

+Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
+If no, please provide the following data along with your problem's description:
+1. the link to the page where the problem occurs
+2. the name of the plugin and its version.
+If you are using a pro version - your order number.
+3. the version of your WordPress installation
+4. copy and paste into the message your system status report.
+Please read more here: <a href="http://bestwebsoft.com/wp-content/uploads/manual/wp_plugin/general/System_Status.pdf" target="_blank">System_Status.pdf</a>

 == Screenshots ==